tdwg/bdq/tg2/_review/README.md

 │   ├── intro
 │   │   ├── .svg files, copied here from build, do not edit.
 │   │   └── index.md Generated file, do not edit..
+│   ├── bdqcore landing page for bdqcore, with normative statements │   │   └── TODO
+│   ├── bdqffdq landing page for bdqffdq, with normative statements │   │   └── index.md Generated file, do not edit.
 │   ├── vocabularies
 │   │   └── index.md Generated file, do not edit.
 │   ├── terms  Build targets for Quick reference guides Do not edit here